 While the padded support of seven additional institutions should certainly help with the campaign, will the six-year effort be enough to make LSU’s total endowment even somewhat competitive with its SEC peers?

-As of June 30, 2018, the university’s $16,180 endowment per student is 12th in the 14-institution SEC, according to data provided by the Council for the Advancement and Support of Education.
-Only the universities of South Carolina and Arkansas have lower averages.
+As of June 30, 2018, the university’s $16,180 endowment per student is 13th in the 14-institution SEC, according to data provided by the Council for the Advancement and Support of Education.
+Only the University of South Carolina has a lower average.
 Equally troubling, LSU’s number is some $7,000 less than its closest rival, Mississippi State University, and an eye-catching $350,000 behind Vanderbilt University, the top SEC fundraiser.

-The statistics don’t get any better when looking at total endowment, where LSU is only ahead of the University of Arkansas.
+The statistics don’t get any better when looking at total endowment, where LSU is ranked last among SEC institutions.
 Simply put, the $499 million market value of LSU’s endowment in Fiscal Year 2018 can’t stack up to Texas A&M’s $12.8 billion or even the $713 million at Ole Miss.

 Still, these numbers are higher than in years past, largely because of the efforts of former Foundation President Stephen Moret, who took over 2015.
 Though he left less than two years later for an economic development job in Virginia, Moret implemented several transformative changes: modernizing the database the foundation shares with the LSU Alumni Association and Tiger Athletic Foundation; dramatically expanding the number of fundraisers on staff; crafting a blueprint for the future of development at LSU; and improving operations needed to launch the upcoming campaign.